dnsimple/dnsimple-support/content/articles/api-access-token.md

 ![Token Permissions](/files/scoped-account-token-permissions.png)

-When you are done editing the token permissions, click **Update token** to save the updated permissions to the token, or click <label>Cancel</label> to exit without making changes.
+When you are done editing the token permissions, click **Update token** to save the updated permissions to the token, or click **Cancel** to exit without making changes.

 ## Removing an account access token